 Overview of ExpressVPN

-Something that we have not seen in other VPNs is split tunneling.
+Something that we have not seen in other VPNs is a feature known as “split tunneling“.
 This means that if you install the VPN on your router, you are able to select which devices connect through the VPN and which ones go through your normal connection.
 You are also able to determine which apps will go through the VPN and which will use a normal connection.

 - Fast download speed